 The Good Data Manifesto was pulled together in our spare time, as a 100% volunteer effort.
 Given the time, funding and opportunity to publish a ’next thing’, we’d also investigate data acquisition and usage models like OpenStreetMap, which is actually pretty close to a FAIRER data model; or similar revisable, community-based data systems ( eg openaerialmap ).

+I encourage you to go read the chapter in full (it’s free) for the rest of the manifesto, touching also on geoprivacy; and providing a Good Data checklist to work from.
 The rest of the book is also intriguing and valuable – I’ve got part way through, and I’m looking forward to digesting the rest.

 ..and if you’re in Brisbane on 27 June 2019, get along to the launch event!